Towards declarative comparabilities: application to functional dependencies: Related work

-Many papers have studied lattice representations of Functional dependencies, for instance \cite{demetrovics1992functional}.
+Many papers have studied the lattice representation of functional dependencies, such as \cite{day1992lattice, demetrovics1992functional}, which has been extended to multivalued dependencies by Balcazar and Baixeries in \cite{baixeries2005new}.
 However, they do not consider incomplete information as we do in this paper.
-W. Ng \cite{ng2001extension} defined ordered domains in the relational data model, \ie a partial order over every attribute domain is permitted.
+W. Ng \cite{ng2001extension} defined ordered domains in the relational data model, i.e., a partial order over every attribute domain is permitted.
 The paper studies the consequences on both FDs and relational languages (algebra and SQL).
-His work does not consider incomplete information as we do: our partial order is not defined on attribute domain, but on the abstract domain of attributes, and is required to form a lattice.
-It offers a new point of view on FDs in presence of incomplete information. \\ In \cite{baixeries2018characterizing}, order dependencies are based on a transitive relation, and approximate dependencies on a symmetric relation, leading to approximate-matching dependencies.
-In \cite{bertossi2013data}, the authors study matching dependencies using boolean similarity functions (reflexive and symmetric) and matching functions (idempotent, commutative, and associative).
-The use of matching functions is to chase the relation instance to obtain a clean relation.
-The way we deal with incomplete information is completely different though.
-In \cite{libkin2016sql}, the author studies the semantics of SQL query answering in presence of incomplete information.
-He defines a multi-valued logic similar to our contribution, without considering data dependencies.
+His work does not consider incomplete information as we do: our partial order is not defined on the attribute domain, but on the abstract domain of attributes, and is required to form a lattice.
+It offers a new point of view on FDs in presence of incomplete information.